Last updated on March 18th, 2020 at 12:07 am

 Whale Watch Week is a special time when volunteers with the ‘Whale Watching Spoken Here’ program go out and talk to visitors wanting to go whale watching.
 According to the Oregon State Parks website, “For more than 30 years, our trained volunteers have helped visitors watch whales at sites in three states along the Pacific Northwest coast.”

-Volunteers will be stationed at 24 designated locations in Oregon from March 23rd this year to March 31st from 10 am to 1 pm.
-They’ll help you learn more about whales and help you spot whales.
+Volunteers will be stationed at 24 designated locations in Oregon from March 21st this year to March 29th.
+They’ll help you learn more about whales and help you spot the majestic creatures.
 You can also visit the Whale Watching Center in Depoe Bay to learn more about gray whales.

 Where To Go Whale Watching